ontodev/robot/docs/validate.md

     * instance-of
     * direct-instance-of

+#### Presence types and Query types

+* The following rule types are called _presence_ rule types.
+They place restrictions on whether a cell in a given column can have data or not, and may take a value of either `true` (equivalently: `t`, `yes`, `y`) or `false` (equivalently: `f`, `no`, `n`).
+If no truth value is supplied, `true` is assumed.

+    * is-required
+        * When set to `true`, this indicates that cells in this column should have data, possibly conditional upon an optional when-clause.
+E.g. `is-required (when %2 subclass-of 'vaccine')`
+    * is-excluded
+        * When set to `true`, this indicates that cells in this column must be empty, possibly conditional upon an optional when-clause.
+E.g. `is-excluded (when %2 subclass-of 'vaccine')`

+* The following rule types are called _query_ rule types.
+They involve queries to the reasoner.
+Consider the example rule `%2 <query-type> %3`.
+Given the query types below, we have the following corresponding reasoner queries:

+    * subclass-of
+        * queries the reasoner to verify that the class %2 is a subclass of the class %3
+    * direct-subclass-of
+        * queries the reasoner to verify that the class %2 is a direct subclass of the class %3
+    * superclass-of
+        * queries the reasoner to verify that the class %2 is a superclass of the class %3
+    * direct-superclass-of
+        * queries the reasoner to verify that the class %2 is a direct superclass of the class %3
+    * equivalent-to
+        * queries the reasoner to verify that the class %2 is equivalent to the class %3
+    * instance-of
+        * queries the reasoner to verify that the individual %2 is an instance of the class %3
+    * direct-instance-of
+        * queries the reasoner to verify that the individual %2 is a direct instance of the class %3

 #### Further notes on `<rule>` and `<when-rule>`

 * For the rule types: `is-required` and `is-excluded`, `<rule>` is _optional_ and if not specified defaults to _true_.